Mahsarnzh/NLP_customer_sentiment_analysis/README.md

 # Sentiment Analysis with BERT

-This repository demonstrates sentiment analysis using the BERT model with the `transformers` library.
+This repository demonstrates a very simple example of sentiment analysis using the BERT model with the `transformers` library.

 ## Installation